-See Dr. Swihart See Mr. Dirksen See Dr. Swihart ext.
-47063 ext.
-45211 ext.
-47063 Radiation hazards Contact REM
+Reactions or chemicals See Dr. Swihart ext.
+47063 Electrical hazards See Mr. Schutz ext.
+45211 Optical hazards(lasers) See Dr. Swihart ext.
+47063 Radiation hazards Contact REM ext.
+46371

 9.3 Good housekeeping in the laboratories is an essential part of any safety program.
 Therefore, laboratories are regularly inspected for cleanliness and for safety practices.
 See the Purdue Chemical Hygiene Plan for a wealth of information on standard operating procedures, housekeeping, and other general lab safety principles.